 Custom Engee support packages.Integrations

-Subsystem Engee.Integrations allows you to organize the interaction between Engee and external equipment using a client program and hardware support packages.
+Subsystem Engee.Integrations provides interaction between Engee and external equipment through the client program and support packages.

-You can create your own custom support packages by extending the functionality of the Engee subsystem.Integration.
-The support package is a Python module that runs on a client program and returns the result back to Engee.
+You can develop your own custom support packages by extending the functionality of the Engee subsystem.Integration.
+The support package is a Python module that runs in the client program and returns the result back to Engee.

 or from blocks.